fitnr/taft/readme.md

 ````
 $ taft source/page1.hbs
 taft building source/page1.hbs
-<p>My cauldron is bubbling and my cat is black.</p>
+<p>The cauldron in my cavern is bubbling.</p>
 <script src="magic-spells.js"></script>
 ````

-Note that the status message outputs to stderr, so one can safely pipe the result.
+By default, output goes to stdout and status messages output to stderr, so one can safely pipe the result.

-By default, output goes to stdout.
 Specify a single output file with `--output` or `-o`:
 ````
 $ taft source/page1.hbs -o build/page1.html
 build/page1.html
 ````

-To generate more than one file, just pass a destination directory.
+To generate more than one file, pass a destination directory.
 ````
-$ taft source/page1.hbs source/page2.hbs other/*.hbs --dest-dir build/
+$ taft source/page1.hbs source/page2.hbs 'other/*.hbs' --dest-dir build/
 taft building source/page1.hbs
 build/page1.html
 taft building source/page2.hbs